Shanghai Jewish Refugees Museum

 Although the memorial hall covers a small area, the exhibits are hard-won.
 At the beginning, there was not a single historical document, only a few panels telling the story of the Jews in Shanghai.
 There are few historical documents left to reflect the life of Jewish refugees in Shanghai, and most of the valuable historical documents have been collected and preserved by influential Jewish memorials around the world, such as those in Berlin, Jerusalem and Washington.
 Some Jewish refugees still have some historical records, but these are often of great significance to the refugees themselves and are unwilling to hand them over to others.

-There are three main ways for the museum to collect historical materials.
+There are three main ways for the Shanghai Jewish Refugees Museum to collect historical materials.
 One is to look for clues from the audience through the opportunity of touring exhibitions abroad.
 Some former refugees who came with historical materials offered to donate their collections to the museum after the exhibition.
 Although some old people with precious historical materials are reluctant to donate them, they will leave their wills and entrust their children or friends to give the treasured memories of Shanghai to the memorial hall after their death.
 The museum got its first exhibit in 2010, a model bamboo toy rickshaw collected in Hamburg, Germany.

 The second way to collect historical materials is to look for clues from foreign visitors.
 In hosting visitors associated with Jewish refugees in Shanghai, the museum's volunteers have the care to document their stories.
 If the former Jewish refugees come to visit, the volunteers will immediately arrange on-site interviews and ask them to tell their experience and memories of Shanghai.
 For the descendants of Jewish refugees, volunteers also asked them to talk as much as possible about what they had seen and heard.
 Guita, a former Jewish refugee, had lived in Shanghai for 6 years when she was very young.
 "There is no better shelter in the world than Shanghai," she said excitedly over the phone.
 “Safe havens are important for Jewish refugees.
 Only Shanghai was open to Jews.
 Shanghai is really an amazing place."
 And on the spot, she promised to donate her student ID card in Shanghai to the museum.